alexjuda/dotfiles/linux/ansible/README.md

     5. Enable file sharing.
     6. Reboot.

-2. On the host:
+2. On the controller:
-    1. Upload the target's to GitHub.
+    1. Upload the target public key's to GitHub.
-    2. Run `ssh-copy-id` between the host and the target.
+    2. Run `ssh-copy-id` from the controller to the target.
     3. Install Ansible, e.g. with `pipx`.
     4. Set up `vars.yml` file based on the [example](./vars.yml.example).